-- management of the GSF assets (the Fund), - management of the GSF Schemes, including the agreement between the Authority and the scheme administrator, and - interpretation of the provisions of the GSF Act and exercising discretionary powers (as set out in the GSF Act).
+- Management of the GSF assets (the Fund); - Management of the GSF Schemes, including the agreement between the Authority and the scheme administrator; and - Interpretation of the provisions of the GSF Act and exercising discretionary powers (as set out in the GSF Act).

-The performance targets are set out in the Authority's Statement of Intent for the year commencing 1 July 2012.
+The performance measures are set out in the Authority's Statement of Intent for the year commencing 1 July 2012.